cyrozap/rv51/README.md

 internal data memory, since the emulator uses the upper 128 bytes as the register file.

-This emulator is only meant to support the RV32I instruction set, and maybe the "M" and "C" extensions if they're not too difficult to implement.
+This emulator is only meant to support the RV32IM instruction set, and maybe the "C" extension if it's not too difficult to implement.
 64-bit and floating point support will never be added, since both would require too much memory and the hardware doesn't have floating point support.

-All 40 instructions of the RV32I Base Instruction Set have been implemented.
+All 40 instructions of the RV32I Base Instruction Set and all eight instructions of the RV32M Standard Extension have been implemented.
 You can see instruction support status in [Instruction Support][isa-support].

 Interrupts are not yet supported, nor is the rest of machine-mode (M-mode).